-- [The fund] will support proposals to require directors' compensation packages to be subject to shareholder approval. - [The fund] will vote against director compensation if the amounts or details of the compensation are not disclosed to shareholders adequately or in a timely way. - [The fund] will vote against compensation arrangements that include directors and executives in the same plan. - [The fund] will vote against director compensation if the fees for any director are as high as or higher than the named executives' salaries, or if the directors' fees are higher than average for similar companies in the same jurisdiction.
+- Support proposals to require directors' compensation packages to be subject to shareholder approval. - Vote against director compensation if the amounts or details of the compensation are not disclosed to shareholders adequately or in a timely way.

+- Vote against compensation arrangements that include directors and executives in the same plan. - Vote against director compensation if the fees for any director are as high as or higher than the named executives' salaries, or if the directors' fees are higher than average for similar companies in the same jurisdiction.